tulip-control/gr1c/doc/installation.md

     $ sudo make install

-which will copy `gr1c` and `rg` to `/usr/local/bin`, a commonly used location for "local" installations.
+which will copy `gr1c`, `gr1c-rg`, and other programs to `/usr/local/bin`, a commonly used location for "local" installations.
 This is based on a default installation prefix of `/usr/local`.
 Adjust it by invoking `make` with something like `prefix=/your/new/path`.
-The programs `grpatch` and `grjit` are *not* included in as an effect of `make install`.
-[Extra instructions](#extras) concerning these are below.

 <h2 id="extras">Extras</h2>

-Running `make`, as described above, will not cause the programs `grpatch` and `grjit` to be built.
-To achieve this,

-    $ make all

-Alternatively, you can request a specific executable, e.g., `make grpatch`.
-To install `grpatch` in the same place as `gr1c`,

-    $ make expinstall

-Other experiment-related programs, such as `grjit`, will eventually be added to the list installed by the expinstall command.
+The gr1c repository includes experimental programs that are only of special interest, are not (yet) reliably maintained, or otherwise are not ready for applications in production.
+These are found in the directories contrib/ and exp/, and some parts of the implementation are available through the gr1c API.
+In some cases these programs can be built by providing the executable name to `make`, e.g., `make grjit`.

 [Doxygen](http://www.doxygen.org) must be installed to build the documentation...including the page you are now reading.
 Try

     $ make doc